stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Illumina_barcoding_protocol.md

 	* Final extension of 72<sup>o</sup>C for 2 minutes

 1. Combine triplicate PCRs for each samples, transferring samples to a new 96-well plate.
+	* This can be done with the robot method: "plate_pooling"

 1. Perform Sequal PCR purification and normalization
 	* SequalPrep Normalization Plates, Life Technologies, A10510-01